-We, or our associates, deliver regular open training through the School for Social Entrepreneurs, on creating a Theory of Change as well as training for groups on a date we can arrange to suit you.
+We deliver regular open training through the School for Social Entrepreneurs, on an introduction to creating a Theory of Change as well as training for groups on a date we can arrange to suit you.

-We also facilitate workshops to help you develop a Theory of Change – whether it is for a programme or your new strategy – and offer consultancy support to help implement change.
+We also facilitate workshops for local authorities to help them develop a Theory of Change as part of a strategic change programme.
 Please contact us if you’d like to discuss options.

 ABOUT THEORY OF CHANGE